Jeffry Puriel

-Jeffry Germain Puriel (born 16 November 2002) is a footballer who plays as a winger for Spakenburg.
-Born in the Netherlands, he plays for the Bonaire national team.
+Jeffry Germain Puriel (born 16 November 2002) is a footballer who plays as a winger for Slovenian Third League club Tolmin.
+Born in the Netherlands, he represents the Bonaire national team.

 Club career

 Puriel was born on 16 November 2002 in Amsterdam, Netherlands.
 He has regarded Belgium international Eden Hazard and Argentina international Lionel Messi as his football idols.
 As a youth player, he joined the youth academy of Dutch side Sporting Almere.
 He left the club at the age of nine.
 In 2012, he joined the youth academy of Dutch side Almere City.
 He started his senior career with the club.
-On 15 November 2020, he debuted for the club during a 2-7 loss to Cambuur.
+On 15 November 2020, he debuted for the club during a 2–7 loss to Cambuur.

 On 18 July 2025, Puriel joined Tweede Divisie club Spakenburg.

+In the summer of 2026, Puriel moved to Slovenian Third League club Tolmin.

 International career

 Puriel is a Bonaire international.
 He played for the Bonaire national football team at the CONCACAF Nations League.
-On 6 September 2024, he debuted for the Bonaire national football team during a 1-1 draw with the Saint Vincent and the Grenadines national football team.
+On 6 September 2024, he debuted for the Bonaire national football team during a 1–1 draw with the Saint Vincent and the Grenadines national football team.